emreozdincer/graphics-in-space/README.md

-# Game Project with WebGL for Computer Graphics course in Sabanci University.
+# 3D Game with WebGL for Computer Graphics course in Sabanci University.

-No library was used aside from MV.js.

 ## Notable Functionality:
 * 3D Viewing and Objects